-The Ketubbah is a Jewish written marriage contract by which a man commits himself to specific obligations (including financial) towards his wife, during their marriage and in the event of divorce or widowhood.
+The Ketubbah is a Jewish written marriage contract by which a man commits himself to specific obligations (including financial) towards his wife during their marriage and also in the event of divorce or widowhood.
 In essence, it was more of a prenuptial agreement.
-Not many other religions make provision for women in a marriage contract for divorce or widowhood.
+Not many other religions make provision for women in event of divorce or widowhood in the marriage contract.

 The Ketubbah was considered legal and binding.